-There are two types of garbage collection activity that usually happen in Java:
+Two types of garbage collection activity that usually happen in Java

 - A minor or incremental Java garbage collection is said to have occurred when unreachable objects in the young generation heap memory are removed.

-- A major or full Java garbage collection is said to have occurred when the objects that survived the minor garbage collection and copied into the old generation or permanent generation heap memory are removed.
+- A major or full Java garbage collection is said to have occurred when the objects that survived the minor garbage collection and were then copied into the old generation or permanent generation heap memory are removed.
 When compared to young generation, garbage collection happens less frequently in old generation.

 To free up memory, the JVM must stop the application from running for at least a short time and execute the GC process.
 This process is called “stop-the-world.”
 This means all the threads, except for the GC threads, will stop executing until the GC threads are executed and objects are freed up by the garbage collector.

-Modern Java GC implementations try to minimize blocking “stop-the-world” stalls by doing as much work as possible on the background (i.e. using a separate thread), for example marking unreachable garbage instances while the application process continues to run.
+Modern Java GC implementations try to minimize blocking “stop-the-world” stalls by doing as much work as possible in the background (i.e. using a separate thread), for example marking unreachable garbage instances while the application process continues to run.

-Garbage collection in the JVM consumes CPU resources for deciding which memory to free.
-Stopping the programme or consuming high levels of CPU resources will have a negative impact on the end-user experience with users complaining that the application is slow.
+Garbage collection in the JVM consumes CPU resources when deciding which memory to free.
+Stopping the program or consuming high levels of CPU resources will have a negative impact on the end-user experience with users complaining that the application is slow.
 Various Java garbage collectors have been developed over time to reduce the application pauses that occur during garbage collection and at the same time to improve on the performance hit associated with garbage collection.